AdwoodMicrosoft/microsoft-graph-docs/api-reference/beta/api/driveitem-assignsensitivitylabel.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Asynchronously assigns sensitivity label to a [driveItem][item-resource].
+Asynchronously assigns sensitivity label to a file [driveItem][item-resource].
+This API is in Private Preview and offers premium functionality subject to monetization, please read https://aka.ms/SPOPremiumApis for details and instructions on how to enroll in the Private Preview.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).